How Long to Use Red Light Therapy on Face?

 What’s the Best Way to Track Your Red Light Therapy Duration?

-Tracking your red light therapy sessions ensures you get the best results without overdoing it.
+• Tracking time helps avoid too long or too short sessions: Tracking your red light therapy sessions ensures you get the best results without overdoing it.
 Using a timer is a simple way to stay within the recommended treatment time.

-You can also use smartphone apps designed for tracking therapy sessions, which can help set reminders and monitor progress.
+• Using apps makes it easier to keep track and remind yourself: You can also use smartphone apps designed for tracking therapy sessions, which help set reminders and monitor your progress over time.

 How Can You Optimize Red Light Therapy Time for Better Results?